 Dr. Azad has been in private practice at Total Rehab, a multi-disciplinary rehab clinic in Ajax, Ontario since 1999.
 She has also been teaching at the Canadian Memorial Chiropractic College since then in the Chiropractic Therapeutics, Principles and Practice and Clinical Diagnosis Departments.
 Dr. Azad has been on the Board of Directors of the Ontario Chiropractic Association since 2007 and served as President and Chair of the Board from 2015 to 2017.

 Dr. Azad is currently completing her Master’s in Business Administration (MBA) degree from Athabasca University.

-Dr. Phil Conway, BPE, DC, FCCPOR(C) has a Bachelor of Physical Education from the University of Calgary and a Doctor of Chiropractic from the Canadian Memorial Chiropractic College (CMCC).
+Dr. Kulak received a Bachelor of Physical Education degree from the University of Alberta in 1995, and subsequently received his Doctor of Chiropractic from the Canadian Memorial Chiropractic College in Toronto in 1999.

 Philippe is Co-Founder, President & Executive Creative Director of GWP Brand Engineering, a branding firm founded in 1996.

 GWP is famous for opening up people’s minds to new ideas.
 Philippe was eager to get involved with the CCRF because of the work his firm led in creating a new, national positioning for the CCA in 2016.